wnbaum/ws-template/README.md

 npm run dev
 ```

-To start the project normally, use:
+To start the server normally, use:
 ```
 npm start
 ```